 Computers are used everywhere in modern society.
 Software errors can be disastrous for public safety and the economy.
 Formal methods are a field of computer science that uses algebra and logic as tools for software design and analysis.
 By applying rigorous mathematical techniques in the software engineering process, more reliable software can be produced, and errors can be more easily avoided.
-Faculty research explores different topics in formal systems, ranging from program specification and refinement, formal database design, and new approaches to mathematical reasoning.
+Faculty research explores different topics in formal methods, ranging from program specification and refinement, program verification, formal database design, and new approaches to mathematical reasoning.

 - “Categories of Relations for Variable-Basis Fuzziness.”
 M. Winter and E. Jackson, Fuzzy Sets and Systems , http://dx.doi.org/10.1016/j.fss.2015.07.004, 2015

 - “Rough set clustering.”
 I. Düntsch and G. Gediga.
 In C. M. Henning, M. Meila, F. Murtagh, and R. Rocci, editors, Handbook of Cluster Analysis, Handbooks of Modern Statistical Methods, chapter 5.
 Chapman & Hall, 2015

 The study of algorithms is a fundamental research topic in computer science.
 Research explores the design of algorithms to accomplish important tasks, as well as their effectiveness, complexity, and relationships to other known approaches.
 Faculty members are working in a number of areas of algorithm research.
 The study of parallelism is an active area of research in the department.
 This research uses mathematical modelling to analyze the properties of parallel systems.
 New algorithms are developed that exploit parallelism in innovative ways.
 The design of effective parallel algorithms results in faster and more efficient programs and networks.